-Trump calls Venezuela's Guaido in intensifying push to oust Maduro
+Trump phones Venezuela's Guaido as U.S. pushes for Maduro to go

 The United States is Venezuela’s largest crude importer, ahead of India and China, but the new measures limit transactions between U.S. companies and state oil company PDVSA.

-Oil prices rose more than 1 percent on Wednesday, boosted by concerns about supply disruptions because of Venezuela, but pegged back by uncertainty over the global economy.
+Oil prices rose nearly 3 percent on Wednesday, boosted by U.S. government data that showed signs of tightening supply, as investors remained concerned about supply disruptions because of Venezuela

-PDVSA bonds could be excluded from key indexes, also impacting sovereign paper, Bank of America Merill Lynch (BAML) said.

 Guaido, an opposition lawmaker who is president of the National Assembly, has been recognized as president by the United States and most Western Hemisphere nations.
-He says Maduro fraudulently won a second term last year and is offering an amnesty to military officials.
+He says Maduro fraudulently won elections last year and is offering an amnesty to military officials.

 Maduro, who took office for his second term this month and who accuses Guaido of staging a U.S.-directed coup against him, still has the support of senior military officers.
 He is unlikely to back down unless that changes.